 Upgrading the Famous New York Street

 New York Street has been showcased in hundreds of film and television productions, representing many different neighborhoods and cities around the world, and remains a sought-after location.
-But the facades that make up New York Street have weathered years in the outdoor elements, endured innumerable alterations to meet the design needs of filmmakers, and are at the end of the life-cycle for an exterior wooden structure.
+But the facades that made up New York Street weathered over the years in the outdoor elements, endured innumerable alterations to meet the design needs of filmmakers, and were at the end of the life-cycle for an exterior wooden structure.

 As a result, FOX recently undertook a major replacement operation to provide new facades that are now available to filmmakers for decades to come.
-Using modern building techniques, the facades will feature the latest production tools, including built-in rigging.
-Throughout the project, the FOX Studio Lot team has worked diligently and successfully with its neighbors and building trades to ensure a smooth process.
-New York Street was completed this year and showcases FOX’s commitment to the studio property and its neighbors.
+Using modern building techniques, the facades feature the latest production tools, including built-in rigging.
+Throughout the project, the FOX Studio Lot team worked diligently and successfully with its neighbors and building trades to ensure a smooth process.
+New York Street was completed in 2023 and showcases FOX’s commitment to the studio property and its neighbors.